NickyFaber/HomingDrive_Heritability/README.md

 # HomingDrive_Heritability
-Code and supplementary files accompanying the paper.
+Code and supplementary files accompanying the manuscript.